SMrakesh005/SMrakesh005/README.md

 🌱 I have completed my B.Tech in Electronics and Communication Engineering from Haldia Institute of Technology.

-👯 I’m looking to collaborate on SDE Projects
+👯 I’m looking to collaborate on Java Projects

 💞️ I'm interested in learning new things